Engin-Boot/capture-behavior-of-a-visit-counter-SaloniMadhan/needs-tech.md

 Scenario: Reconcile counts if the sensor is offline for a while

   Given sensor is offline
-  When we click on count
+  When clicked on count
-  Then it reconciles the count
+  Then it reconciles counts